 Monthly magazine on metal detecting published by Warners Group Publications (formerly published by Token Publishing Ltd.)

 Published annually by the Sheffield Clarion Ramblers.
 1900 to 1958

-Measuring just 3″ x 5″, they gave information on walking in the Peak District, alongside local culture, history and geology
+Measuring just 3″ x 5″, gave information on walking in the Peak District, alongside local culture, history and geology.

 Mountain biking magazine published six times a year.
 First published 2001.
 Later available in a variety of digital formats.